epfl-theos/koopmans/docs/tutorials/tutorial_6.rst

 .. note::

-  When running magnetic systems, the ``Quantum ESPRESSO`` keyword ``starting_magnetization`` (documented `here <https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm301>`_) can help it find the ground state faster.
-As an optional exercise, try providing this keyword in your input file, choosing an appropriate value.
+  When running magnetic systems, the keyword ``starting_magnetization`` (documented `here <https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm301>`_) can help ``Quantum ESPRESSO`` find the ground state faster.
+As an optional exercise, try providing this keyword in your input file, choosing appropriate values based on the above description of the expected magnetic state of CrI\ :sub:`3`.

 For a magnetic systems two sets of Wannier projections need to be provided, one for each spin channel.
 This is specified by splitting the ``w90`` block into an ``up`` and ``down`` sub-blocks: